 Again, the Proxycurl shutdown is the receipt.

-If a vendor's magic depends on LinkedIn, your legal team should care
+If the product depends on LinkedIn, legal should care

 Your SDRs care about coverage.